 I’ve also made a cake with 12 inch, 9 inch, and 6 inch tiers that fed 100 people.

-While part of picking the right size of cake comes down to having the right number of servings, it sadly isn’t that simple.
+Part of picking the right size of cake comes down to having the right number of servings, but other factors can come into play.
 This decision can also be influenced by the look you’re after.

 Some people want a specific number of tiers, or a cake design that requires extra space between each tier to add decorations.

 For example, sometimes I add fresh flowers to my tiered wedding cakes.
-When doing this, I like to have at least a 3-inch variance in my tiers (i.e. 12 inch, 9 inch, 6 inch).
+When doing this, I like to have at least a 3-inch variance in the size of each tier (i.e. 12 inch, 9 inch, 6 inch).

 This creates a 1.5 inch ledge between the tiers, which leaves me enough room to position and secure the flowers onto the cake.